SMEMO: Social Memory for Trajectory Forecasting: Experiments

 \subsection{Ablation Studies}

-We perform ablations studies to assess the importance of the external working memory.
-In particular we retrain SMEMO on SSA with the following variations: i) \textit{Memory Reset} - the memory gets wiped out as soon as the present timestep is reached; ii) \textit{Zero reading} - the memory reading controller always reads a vector of zeros; iii) \textit{Random reading} - the memory reading controller always reads a random vector; iv) \textit{State Pooling} - the Social Memory Module just outputs the state of the memory controller, average-pooled among all agents.

-Tab. \ref{tab:toy_ablation} reports the results in terms of ADE, FDE and Kendall $\tau$ Rank Correlation.
+\textbf{Importance of Memory} We perform ablations studies to assess the importance of the external working memory by retraining SMEMO with the following variations: i) \textit{Memory Reset} - the memory gets wiped out as soon as the present timestep is reached; ii) \textit{Zero reading} - the memory reading controller always reads a vector of zeros; iii) \textit{Random reading} - the memory reading controller always reads a random vector; iv) \textit{State Pooling} - the Social Memory Module just outputs the state of the memory controller, average-pooled among all agents.
+Tab. \ref{tab:toy_ablation} and Tab.~\ref{tab:real_ablation} we report the results in terms of ADE, FDE respectively for the synthetic and real datasets.
+For SSA we also report Kendall $\tau$ Rank Correlation.
 Interestingly, resetting the memory at the present timestep does not affect too much the final results.
 All the memory about the past is condensed into the latent state of the recurrent encoder and controller.
-Since no social interaction takes place in the past, the model is still able to re-write relevant information in memory and perform quite well.
-Zero and random reading obtain almost identical results since the decoder learns to ignore the input generated by the Social Memory Module, which does not carry any relevant information.
-As expectable, this performs on par with the GRU Encoder-Decoder baseline from Tab. \ref{tab:toy}.
+In particular on SSA, since no social interaction takes place in the past, the model is still able to re-write relevant information in memory and perform quite well.
+Zero and random reading obtain almost identical results in Tab.~\ref{tab:toy_ablation} since the decoder learns to ignore the input generated by the Social Memory Module, which does not carry any relevant information.
+As expected, this performs on par with the GRU Encoder-Decoder baseline from Tab. \ref{tab:toy}.

-Finally, when we perform state pooling we are relying on an internal memory model instead of an external one.
-This leads to double ADE and FDE with Kendall $\tau$ dropping to similar values to the non-social baselines.
+The reason of this behavior is also to be found in the fact that on SSA we predict a single future.
+In fact, moving to the real datasets, where we perform multimodal predictions, reading random states allows us to generate diverse futures, thus lowering the prediction error.
+It can be seen in Tab.~\ref{tab:real_ablation} that for SDD the gap between zero reading and random reading increases when predicting more futures.
+In simple terms, the zero reading setting makes all the predictions collapse into the same output since all the memory read heads extract the same information.
+A similar behavior can be observed for state pooling.
+When the memory controller outputs an average-pooled state among agents, multimodality is lost.
+However, in this case we are relying on an internal memory model instead of an external one.
+On SSA this leads to double ADE and FDE with Kendall $\tau$ dropping to similar values to the non-social baselines.
 This demonstrates how the model can benefit from relying on a working memory in which data can be explicitly stored instead of blended in a unique latent vector.